BeyYT/RandomChance/README.md

 # RandomChance
- A Random Chance Plugin For Spigot / Bukkit
+ A Random Drop Chance Plugin For Spigot / Bukkit